unified-doc/unified-doc/packages/unified-doc/readme.md

 Specify how the document is sanitized with a custom sanitize schema.

 ##### `options.searchAlgorithm`
 Provide the underlying search algorithm used to search the document.
-A simple regex search algorithm is used by default.
+A search algorithm based on [`micromatch`][micromatch] is used by default.
 Search algorithms operate by returning search results (with offsets) for a given `query` when searching against a document's `textContent`.

 ##### `options.searchOptions`
 Provide configurable search options for the associated search algorithm (e.g. `minQueryLength`, `snippetOffsetPadding`).